FozzPop1/Lunari-Recoil/README.md

 <img width="1286" height="593" alt="Screenshot 2026-06-28 153305" src="https://github.com/user-attachments/assets/0be473e4-2609-4710-8d37-b7c6ecd08382" />

-A free, open-source recoil control script designed to be simple, customizable, and easy to use.
+A free recoil control script designed to be simple, customizable, and easy to use.

 Built on **Starlight Recoil Pro**, with numerous improvements, optimizations, and quality-of-life enhancements.